 Compared to our initial plans we have made some changes to the Parallella board specifications:

-- ZYNQ: Thanks to Xilinx we will be using the Zynq-7020 device (instead of the Zynq-7010) on Parallella boards delivered to Kickstarter backers.
+- ZYNQ: We are pleased to announce that we will be using the Zynq-7020 device (instead of the Zynq-7010) on Parallella boards delivered to Kickstarter backers.
 For backers interested in using the programmable logic of the Zynq, this is a significant upgrade!
 Going forward, the basic Parallella board will include the Zynq-7010 but there will be higher performance (and higher price) boards available with the Zynq-7020 as well.

 - EXPANSION IO: After seeing some of the exciting potential uses cases for the Parallella board we understood that we needed to be much more aggressive in our IO design.
 After a lot of back and forth, we finally converged on a solution that includes four 60-pin Samtek connectors placed at the bottom side of the board (PEC_* above).
 In aggregate, these connectors bring out 48 FPGA logic pins, two complete link ports from the Epiphany chip, several power supply connections and have a max bandwidth of more than 8 GB/sec!
 These symmetrically placed low stack height connectors will enable development of a wide array of exciting daughter cards going forward.